Current position December 2021

 In 2019 the government introduced new planning rules through the 2019 revision of the National Planning Policy Framework (NPPF).

-Our City Plan Part 1 (CPP1) Policy CP1 ‘Housing Delivery’, which sets the minimum housing target for 660 homes per annum, becomes out of date for the purposes of assessing the five-year housing land supply position once the Plan is five years old (measured from the date of adoption March 24th 2021).
+Our City Plan Part 1 (CPP1) Policy CP1 ‘Housing Delivery’, which sets the minimum housing target for 660 homes per annum, became out of date for the purposes of assessing the five-year housing land supply position, 5 years on from adoption on March 24th 2021.

-From this date the Plan’s housing requirement will increase from 660 dwellings per year to 924 dwellings per year.
+From this date the Plan’s housing requirement increased from 660 dwellings per year to 924 dwellings per year.
 This is set by government using their standard method for calculating housing need.

 The most immediate impact of this change is likely to be on the council’s ability to show an up to date five-year supply and satisfy the government’s annual housing delivery test.

 In December 2020 the Government announced a change to this standard method approach through the introduction of a new ‘cities and urban centres uplift’.
-This will add 35% to the housing need figure as derived under the existing standard method for England’s 20 biggest cities and towns, effective from 21 June 2021.
-As Brighton & Hove is included in that list the city’s housing need figure will increase from 924 homes per year to 1250 homes per year.
+This has added 35% to the housing need figure as derived under the existing standard method for England’s 20 biggest cities and towns and was effective from 21 June 2021.
+As Brighton & Hove is included in that list the city’s housing need figure has increased from 924 homes per year to 1250 homes per year.

-The challenge of meeting the government-set housing targets for the city means that there will be an increased presumption in favour of sustainable development and other policies in the national planning policy framework which we have to consider.
+The challenge of meeting the government-set housing targets for the city means that there will be an increased presumption in favour of sustainable development.

 It means we need to ensure that brownfield sites are developed to their maximum potential so that there is enough housing on these sites.
 This will then help us protect the greenfield sites on the edges of the city.

-The Tall Building Supplementary Planning Guidance document is available on the council website.
+The Urban Design Framework SPD is available on the council website.
 It provides guidance on appropriate locations in the city for tall buildings (6 or more storeys) and how we assess applications for tall buildings.
 A Tall Buildings Study informed this guidance.

-This document lists the Marina was as an area with potential for tall buildings that didn't include the Gasworks site.
-The study and guidance went on to inform policy CP12 Urban Design in the adopted City Plan.
+This document lists the neighbouring Marina as an area with potential for tall buildings.
+The study went on to inform policy CP12 Urban Design in the adopted City Plan and the Urban Design Framework.

-If a site is outside an area identified as having potential for tall buildings, it does not mean we will automatically reject that a planning application for a tall building (6 or more storeys).
+If a site is outside an area identified specifically as having potential for tall buildings, it does not automatically mean that a proposal for tall building (6 or more storeys) in this area is unacceptable.

-A detailed assessment will be required with any future tall building application in line with the guidance.
-The case officer will then assess on the basis of that information, the character of the area and the details of the scheme.
+A detailed assessment will though be required with any tall building application in line with the guidance in the Urban Design Framework SPD.
+The case officer will then assess the acceptability of the proposal on the details provided, including an assessment of any impact on the appearance and character of the area.

 Potential improvements to the local area